-Of the 2 smaller rooms, The Nook is Emma's favourite - an exquisite couple's hideaway with a kingsize bed and black-slated shower - while The Sailor's House, a brick outhouse which was formerly Bell's studio, is now a compact double room with a narrow shower room behind sliding doors.
-The 2 lack kitchens, but come with coffee- and tea-making facilities and mini-fridges, as well as flatscreen TV-DVDs, fluffy towels and WiFi.
+Of the two smaller rooms, The Nook is Emma's favourite - an exquisite couple's hideaway with a kingsize bed and black-slated shower - while The Sailor's House, a brick outhouse which was formerly Bell's studio, is now a compact double room with a narrow shower room behind sliding doors.
+The two lack kitchens, but come with coffee- and tea-making facilities and mini-fridges, as well as TVs, fluffy towels and WiFi.

-These 2 rooms have small but well-equipped kitchens - electric hob and oven, essential pots and pans, ceramic butcher's sink, retro kettle and toaster, fridge - where you can rustle up a simple lunch or dinner.
-They each have compact dining areas, or in good weather you can eat outside at the pergola-shaded courtyard table.
+The Lodge or Little Lodge: these two rooms have small but well-equipped kitchens where you can rustle up a simple lunch or dinner.
+Expect an electric hob and oven, pots and pans, ceramic butcher's sink, Nespresso machine, retro kettle and toaster, and a fridge.
+They each have compact dining areas; in good weather, eat outside at the pergola-shaded courtyard table.